learn-co-curriculum/swift-arrayMethods-readme/README.md

 ## Overview

-We'll cove various methods that you can use to add, insert, remove, and change elements in an array.
+We'll cover various methods that you can use to add, insert, remove, and change elements in an array.

 ## Learning Objectives
 - Add element to the end of the array using `append()`